dinhthi1440/BookStore/README.md

 ## BookStore ( Project Android )

+## Description
+The application allows users to buy, view, review books and exchange information about books with each other

 ## Tech
 • Architecture: MVVM Clean Architecture && LiveData <br>
 • Dependency Injection: Koin. <br>